Date: April 21, 2026

 We love this quote attributed to Einstein, “Everything should be made as simple as possible, but not simpler.

 That’s the balance we try to strike.
-We recognize that disaster medicine and its various frameworks and systems are complex.
+We recognize that disaster medicine, with its various frameworks and systems, is complex.
 Our goal is to make it more understandable and accessible.

-We want it to pique interest and for people to have that “aha” moment that unlocks a complicated concept but also leaves them curious to learn more.
+We want it to pique interest and give people that “aha” moment that unlocks a complicated concept, leaving them curious to learn more.
 Which is why we have references and resources to further material.

 Bite-Size, Choose-Your-Own-Adventure

-These are bite-size chapters.
+These are bite-sized chapters.
 Short, focused, digestible pieces that you can read in one sitting.

 After a busy clinical day, it’s hard to sit down and read a giant textbook chapter or digest a dense academic article.
-We are often trying to learn in between other tasks or parts of our day, before a conference, on our commute, during a quiet moment in the department.
-Maybe even in the ten minutes after seeing something pop up in the news that you realize, I should probably understand this better.
+We often try to learn between other tasks or during parts of our day, before a conference, on our commute, or during a quiet moment in the department.
+Maybe even in the ten minutes after seeing something pop up in the news, you realize, I should probably understand this better.

 It’s built like a choose-your-own-adventure.